-The U.S. Energy Information Administration's (EIA) State Energy Data System (SEDS) provides Members of Congress, federal and state agencies, and the general public with comparable state-level data on energy production, consumption, prices, expenditures, and indicators.
+The U.S. Energy Information Administration's (EIA) State Energy Data System (SEDS) provides Members of Congress, federal and state agencies, and the general public with comparable state-level data on energy production, consumption, prices, expenditures, indicators, and carbon dioxide emissions from energy consumption.
 The SEDS energy production database provides annual time series of the production of primary energy sources by state, generally for 1960 forward.
 EIA's Office of Energy Demand and Integrated Statistics compiles data from information collected by EIA (and its predecessor agencies) and other publicly available sources.